ponchofiesta/bffextract-rs/README.md

 ## Limitations

-- Folders are not extracted.
-Currently only files are extracted and their parent folders are created implicitly.
-  - Therefore modified date is not set to folders.
 - Checksum is not verified.
 - Owner and Group gets read but actually is not set to extracted files.
+(But file modes will be set)
 - Bad file format may be ignored in some cases.

 ## Credits